What is PSYCHEDELIC INTEGRATION SUPPORT?

 creative

-My practice includes encouraging you to express yourself through art and storytelling.
+My practice includes encouraging you to express yourself through arts, crafts and storytelling.
 This can help you access hidden layers of the psyche, and unpack what's really at play for you in this process.

 rooted

-My practice bridges ancestral indigenous wisdom with Western scientific research and cultural references of life, understanding that both play a significant role in successful, transformative PIT processes.
+My practice bridges ancestral indigenous wisdom with Western scientific research and cultural references of life, understanding that both play a significant role in a successful integration processes.

 FINITE